Ghanasree-S/SPArC-Custom-Command-Line-Tool-with-Custom-DSL/README.md

 ---

 ## 📌 Overview
-SPARC allows users to interact with a system using high-level, structured DSL commands instead of traditional rigid command-line syntax.
+SPArC allows users to interact with a system using high-level, structured DSL commands instead of traditional rigid command-line syntax.
 It includes a complete interpreter pipeline and optional NLP-based command translation.

 ---